Steps in buying a second hand car Philippines, what we did?

 Additionally, since we are aware that the Philippines is prone to storm and flood, check if the car has a flood history by;

-- Checking the stain around the seats, carpets, and fabric that looks flood signs.
+- Check the stain around the seats, carpets, and fabric that looks like flood signs.

-- Check for signs of moisture, molds, or water collection.
-Pull back the carpet protectors and other parts of the bottom of the car interior
+- by checking for signs of moisture, molds, or water collection.
+Pull back the carpet protector and other parts of the bottom of the car interior

 - make sure there isn’t any obvious sign of oil leakage.